-An elegant, early 19th century Italian marble chimneypiece, exquisitely carved with classical and floral motifs, that reference ancient Roman architecture, circa 1830.
+An elegant, early 19th century Italian chimneypiece exquisitely carved with classical and floral motifs, that reference ancient Roman architecture.
 This reflects the style that prevailed across Europe during the era of the Grand Tour, when Italian marble carvers - especially in Rome - reached extraordinary skill in their craft, responding to demand from aristocratic families across Europe and the British Isles.
+See following page for further details.